 Harvest: March / April

-Our estate vineyard are widely exposed to a cool maritime climate, moderated by Port Phillip Bay and strong, cool Antarctic winds.
+Our estate vineyards are widely exposed to a cool maritime climate, moderated by Port Phillip Bay and strong, cool Antarctic winds.
 With moderate to low rainfall, our crop levels are generally low due to climatic influence, resulting in small, high quality berries.

 Scotchmans Hill is located on an extinct volcano named Mount Bellarine.
 Thick, black and fertile volcanic soils of black clay with basalt subsoil lend individual and intense characters to our wines.